 Experience Newfoundland’s coastal heritage and enjoy the seashore at Lobster Cove Head

-Glimpse Newfoundland’s coastal heritage at a historical lighthouse, then enjoy the present with coastal adventures from exploring tidepools and seaside walks to picnics with a view at Lobster Cove Head.
+The Lobster Cove Head Lighthouse has always been a place of gathering for coastal people of Newfoundland.
+Explore this historical lighthouse, partake in coastal adventures and enjoy seaside walks or a picnic with a view at Lobster Cove Head.
 Open from the Victoria Day long weekend in May to Thanksgiving in October.

 Trek to the panoramic views atop Gros Morne Mountain’s summit